Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--no-generate-tunnel-script` will disable generating an SSH tunnel script even if enabled in the pool configuration
 * `nodes list` will list all nodes in the specified pool
+    * `--start-task-failed` will list nodes in start task failed state
+    * `--unusable` will list nodes in unusable state
 * `nodes prune` will prune unused Docker data.
 This command requires a provisioned SSH user.
     * `--volumes` will also include volumes